-Commercial arbitrations grew in 2020, no doubt in part influenced by ongoing global supply chain issues and the effects of the global pandemic.
+Commercial arbitrations numbers remained strong in 2021, no doubt in part influenced by ongoing global supply chain issues.

-LexisNexis UK's Lexis PSL Arbitration team analysed the caseload statistics of six of the largest international commercial arbitral bodies (London Maritime Arbitrators Association, ICC International Court of Arbitration, Singapore International Arbitration Centre, London Court of International Arbitration, The Hong Kong International Arbitration Centre, Stockholm Chamber of Commerce), and found that arbitration continues to grow in popularity as a form of dispute resolution, with an overall rise of 26% in the annual number of new arbitrations across all six bodies between 2016 and 2020 (3,793 to 4,776).23
+Analysis of the caseload statistics of six of the largest international commercial arbitral bodies (London Maritime Arbitrators Association, ICC International Court of Arbitration, Singapore International Arbitration Centre, London Court of International Arbitration, The Hong Kong International Arbitration Centre, Stockholm Chamber of Commerce), shows that arbitration remains popular as a form of dispute resolution.

-The London Maritime Arbitrators Association (the LMAA) continues to lead the caseload statistics with 1,775 new cases in 2020 which comprises more than 37% of the total new arbitration cases in 2020 across all six bodies (4776).
+The London Maritime Arbitrators Association (the LMAA) continues to lead the caseload statistics with 1,657 new cases in 2021 which comprises more than 43% of the total new arbitration cases in 2021 across all six bodies (3,798).29